laro/Cilia/README.md

 description: "Cilia: A C++-based programming language with simplified syntax, CamelCase stdlib, RAII, and templates.
 Documentation, examples, and comparisons."
 ---

-# Cilia – A C++-based Programming Language with Simplified Syntax
+# Cilia, a C++-based Programming Language with Simplified Syntax

 This is a collection of ideas for a programming language that is **based on C++**, but with
 - **CamelCase Style**